suabochica/javascript-es6-course/s09-forkify/s09-forkify.md

 ...
 ```

 Notice that we use regular expressions the set the values of the `test` and `exclude` properties.
-Finally, in the `loader` property we put as value the `bable-loader` package.
+Finally, in the `loader` property we put as value the `babel-loader` package.

-Alike the `webpack.config.js` file the `.babelrc` file receive a combination of key-values to setup the runenvironment where babel will do his work.
+Alike the `webpack.config.js` file the `.babelrc` file receive a combination of key-values to set up the run environment where babel will do his work.
 A basic configuration of this file is:

 ```json
 {